-The ideal scenario, of course, would be for the cost of the braces, but unfortunately this option is not available to everyone.
+Ideally, dental insurance would cover the cost of the braces, but unfortunately this option is not available to everyone.

 According to the American Dental Association, typical dental insurance may cover up to 50% of the cost of braces.
-While this still leaves you on the hook for the remainder, having half of the cost paid for can still be a big difference-maker and may be a deciding factor in going forward with paying for braces.
+While this still leaves you on the hook for the remainder, having half of the cost paid for can still make a big difference.

 Flexible Spending Accounts

-If you don’t have dental insurance but do have a Flexible Spending Account (FSA) from your employer, this money can serve as a great option for paying for braces.
-As the money put into an FSA is not subject to income tax, you will have more money to put towards orthodontia than if you were to pay for the procedure out of pocket.
+If you don’t have dental insurance but do have a Flexible Spending Account (FSA) from your employer, this could help you pay for braces.
+Since the money deposited into an FSA is not subject to income tax, you will have more money to put towards orthodontia than if you were to pay for the procedure out of pocket after taxes.

-This can be a particularly appealing option if you do have dental insurance that’s not paying the entire cost of braces as the money in an FSA can be used for deductibles and co-pays as well.
+Using FSA funds can be particularly appealing option even if you do have dental insurance since it can be used for deductibles and co-pays as well.
 Check with your employer or benefits administrator about your options and coverage.

-Many dentists and orthodontists will offer certain discounts.
-Some procedures can be done at a dental school or dental society at a discounted rate.
+It may be possible that some procedures can be done at a dental school or dental society for a discounted rate.
 While it may seem unsettling to trust this procedure to a student, this work is generally done under the supervision of a licensed orthodontist.

-- Credit Cards: One option is to pay via credit card, and pay it off through your normal credit card payments.
-This can be particularly attractive if the orthodontist’s office offers the aforementioned discounted price for paying up-front.
+- Credit cards: One option is to pay via credit card, and pay it off through your normal credit card payments.
+This can be particularly attractive if the orthodontist’s office offers a discounted price for paying up-front.
 But depending on how long you take to pay off your credit card balance, you could add to the cost due to high interest rates on a revolving loan.

-- Payment Plans: Many orthodontists will offer payment plans that allow you to pay off the cost in regular installments.
-Be sure to compare the interest rates of the orthodontist’s payment plans against the interest rate of your credit card to find which is most advantageous.
+- Payment plans: Many orthodontists will offer payment plans that allow you to pay off the cost in regular installments.
+Be sure to compare the interest rates of the orthodontist’s payment plans with the interest rate of your credit card or personal loan options to determine which is most advantageous.

-Ultimately there’s no one set answer for how to pay for braces, it depends on your own financial circumstances and the details of your insurance coverage.
-There’s a lot of options available, and each should be investigated closely before making any decisions.
+Like the orthodontic work itself, how you pay for braces will be highly personalized and depends on your own financial circumstances and the details of your insurance coverage.
+Investigate all your options closely before making any decisions.
 You’re sure to find an option for paying for braces that’s best for you — and that should give you plenty of reasons to smile.